shannonbux/shannon-soper-portfolio/src/pages/job-hunt-2024/index.md

 Two likely reasons for this higher rate of success:

-First, recruiters and hiring managers want to increase their chance of hiring a successful employee, so they often pursue the candidate whose portfolio looks almost identical to the work they need.
+1. Recruiters and hiring managers want to increase their chance of hiring a successful employee, so they often pursue the candidate whose portfolio looks almost identical to the work they need.

-Second, most technical tools and SaaS products aren’t as “sexy” and can seem intimidating to designers.
+2. Most technical tools and SaaS products aren’t as “sexy” and can seem intimidating to designers.
 Therefore, they are less competitive than applying to Airbnb or Instagram.
 So, you’re more likely to get an interview there, just by virtue of actually applying and if your projects show you can design for technical audiences.

 At first, it seemed like a bummer to have to stick to one industry, and then I got more excited / peaceful because the interviews are also easier for me.
 I don’t have to completely rewrite my presentations to fit audiences with no background in developer tools.